aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to WORDML via .NET" h2=".NET API to Render EMLX to WORDML on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMLX to WORDML conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORDML.
+As a .NET developer, you may be looking for ways to add EMLX to WORDML conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for you.
+Aspose.Total for .NET is a comprehensive suite of file format manipulation APIs that allow you to easily convert EMLX files to HTML and then render HTML to WORDML.

+Aspose.Email for .NET is a powerful API that enables you to convert EMLX files to HTML.
+It provides a wide range of features that allow you to manipulate EMLX files with ease.
+You can use the API to read, create, modify, and convert EMLX files.
+It also supports a variety of other file formats, including MSG, MHT, EML, and MBOX.

+Once you have converted the EMLX file to HTML, you can use Aspose.Words for .NET to render HTML to WORDML.
+Aspose.Words for .NET is a powerful API that enables you to create, modify, and convert documents in a variety of formats.
+It supports a wide range of file formats, including DOC, DOCX, ODT, RTF, and HTML.
+With Aspose.Words for .NET, you can easily render HTML to WORDML.

+By using Aspose.Total for .NET, you can easily add EMLX to WORDML conversion features to your applications.
+Aspose.Email for .NET allows you to convert EMLX files to HTML, and Aspose.Words for .NET enables you to render HTML to WORDML.
+With these powerful APIs, you can easily manipulate EMLX files and convert them to WORDML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}